SwarmStorm/awesome/README.md

 *   [kasami/kasamibot](https://github.com/kasami/kasamibot) - Autonomous bot for the programmer RTS-game Screeps

 *   [tycrek/degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.

-*   [vynect/venom](https://github.com/vynect/venom) - 🚀 Venom by VYNECT™ — Now part of ERA CONNECT™  Venom is now part of the ERA CONNECT™ ecosystem by VYNECT™, offering a freemium solution for ethical WhatsApp automation.
-Automate chats, simulate interactions, and send or receive media — with free usage limits and the option to upgrade to ERA CONNECT PRO for advanced features and stability.

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers